hossam1231/hossam1231/README.md

 - 👋 Hi, I’m @hossam1231
 - 👀 I’m interested in ...
-Web development, machine learning
+Web development, React, Node, React Native
 - 🌱 I’m currently learning ...
-PHP , typescript
+Redwood , typescript
 - 💞️ I’m looking to collaborate on ...
-Ecommerce
+Leet code, revision of core js and its quirks
 - 📫 How to reach me ... hossamsulleman@gmail.com , (UK +44) 07738656154

 <!---